wusunlab/soil-cos-model/README.md

-This repository stores legacy code of a model that simulates soil-atmosphere flux of carbonyl sulfide (COS) — an exotic trace gas that is of interest to sulfur cycling and ecosystem photosynthesis studies.
+This repository stores legacy code of a model that simulates soil-atmosphere flux of carbonyl sulfide (COS) — an exotic trace gas that is of interest to sulfur cycling and ecosystem photosynthesis studies ([Whelan et al., 2018](https://www.biogeosciences.net/15/3625/2018/)).
 The model solves a 1D diffusion–(advection)–reaction equation of COS in the soil column.
-Details of the model structure is described in the paper [Sun et al.
+Details of the model structure have been described in the paper [Sun et al.
 (2015)](https://www.geosci-model-dev.net/8/3055/2015/).

 There are two implementation of the model, one in IDL (a proprietary high level